Exorsky/telebot_template/README.md

 ### Features

-- Easy to use structure.
-All files are in different folders
+- Easy to use structure, all files are separated in folders
-- Thats all :)
+- Simple antispam function

-### To-Do
+- Handling admin/user commands
-- Add database connection template (at least sqlite3)
+- Handling local sqlite3 database

 ### Project structure
 Directory path  | For what its used